 - Any installation on existing poles must comply with City Code. - All small cell systems and associated equipment located within the public right of way shall be located such that they meet ADA requirements and do not hinder, obstruct, impede usual pedestrian and vehicular travel. - Small cell systems must be shrouded, enclosing wires and equipment.
-No separate ground mounted equipment, including backup power supply, shall be allowed within the public right of way. - Small cell system attachments and hardware shall be colored to match the existing pole or colored to match similar infrastructure along the block face.
+Any separate ground mounted equipment, including backup power supply, in the public right of way also needs to be included in the application. - Small cell system attachments and hardware shall be colored to match the existing pole or colored to match similar infrastructure along the block face.
 If located on a wooden pole, attachments shall be colored to match the color of the pole or a similar earth tone color. - The attachment of small cell systems to the reproduction historic lamp posts is not allowed.